 1. Leave your puppy alone in his crate or puppy playroom for at least 30 minutes to an hour each day at first.
-Gradually increase that length of time to up to two hours for a pup three months and younger, or up to four hours for a pup from three to six months old.
+Gradually increase that length to up to two hours for a pup three months and younger, or up to four hours for a pup from three to six months old.

 We recommend you leave your dog in a safe place, either a roomy crate or puppy playroom, whenever you leave the house until they’re about a year old, though some dogs may need a few extra months of training.

 2. Make your pup’s alone time the main time he eats, and he’ll learn to enjoy these stretches more.
-Using kibble he’d normally get at meals, stuff a couple of Kongs, and give them to your pup whenever you leave him alone.
+Using kibble, he’d normally get at meals, stuff a couple of Kongs, and give them to your pup whenever you leave him alone.

 Text from: Dogtime.